By Joe Paonessa Last Updated: Apr 23, 2023

 I ran over 42 speed tests during my trial.
 The tests were done on different days of the week and at varying times.
 About 95% of the tests were done where I live, while an estimated 5% were done in a small neighboring city.
 If any speed test came up with what seemed like unusually low speeds, the test was repeated using a different server.
 If confirmed, the higher of the two speed tests was retained while the other thrown out.
 Taking all those variables into consideration, my download speeds averaged out to 13.72 Mbps, upload 6.67 Mbps with an average ping time of 57.4 ms. Download speeds had a high of 58 Mbps and a low of 0.9 Mbps.
 Upload speeds topped out at 30.8 Mbps with a low of 0.11 Mbps.
 Ping times had a high of 186 ms with a low of 46 ms. Download and upload speeds did vary quite a bit.
 One day I'd hit a download speed of 15.1 Mbps and the next 1.3 Mbps.
 Download and upload speeds were the highest when I went to a neighboring city and that's when I topped out at 58 Mbps for download and 30.8 Mbps for upload.

 The speed tests should be taken with a grain of salt.
 If you subscribe to Mint Mobile, it's probably not fair to expect that you'll record the same speeds as I did.
-Many variables affect your data speeds including your cell signal strength, your phone, and how congested the network is in your area.
-The wide variability in data speeds that I experienced, and the big difference in speeds that I noted while in a neighboring city show the impact that a congested network can have on your data speeds.
+Many variables affect your data speeds including your cell signal strength, your phone, if you are on the 5G or 4G LTE network, and how congested the network is in your area.
+The wide variability in data speeds that I experienced, and the big difference in speeds that I noted while in a neighboring city show the impact that a congested network can have on data speeds.
 During times of network congestion, MVNO customers tend to have a lower speed priority compared to those on a postpaid plan on the parent network.

-For my day to day usage, in the real world I did not notice any of the speed differences.
+For my day to day usage, in the real world, I did not notice any of the speed differences.
 I didn't notice them while I browsed the web.
-I spent the summer months following a 12 week 5k training program from Garmin.
+I spent the summer months following a 12 week 5k training program.
 The program had me running 4 times a week, with some runs lasting over an hour.
 I took my phone out with me on every run to stream music from either Pandora, Spotify or Amazon Music.
-Not one time did I ever experience any issues with music buffering or what I would perceive to be low quality audio.
+Not one time did I ever experience any issues with music buffering or what I would perceive to be low-quality audio.
 So for my needs, data speeds were just fine.

 I did not watch many videos over the course of the test.
 I did not have any complaints about the limited amount of YouTube videos I watched.